algorandfoundation/docs/docs/sdks/java/index.md

 <!-- ===JAVASDK_ALGOD_CREATE_CLIENT=== -->

 !!!
 Info
     The example code connects to the sandbox Algod client.
-If you want to connect to a other clients, see [Purestake](https://developer.purestake.io/code-samples) or [AlgoExplorer Developer API](https://algoexplorer.io/api-dev/v2).
+If you want to connect to a public API client, change the host, port, and token parameters to match the API service.
+See some service available [here](https://developer.algorand.org/ecosystem-projects/?tags=api-services)

 !!!
 Info
     If you are connecting to the Testnet, a dispenser is available [here](https://dispenser.testnet.aws.algodev.network/){target=_blank}